 Pyburn currently serves 470 students in grades PK - 5th.
 We provide a variety of special education programs, as well as enrichment programs to address the needs of all students.
-Our student population is 1.4% African-American, 3.3% Anglo, and 94.8% Hispanic.
-88.6% of our students are economically disadvantaged, while 50% are English Language Learners (ELLs).
+Our student population is 2% African-American, 1% Anglo, and 97% Hispanic.
+92% of our students are economically disadvantaged, while 55% are English Language Learners (ELLs).

-Our staff population is 10.8% African-American, 21.6% Anglo, 8.1% Asian, and 56.8% Hispanic (13.5% male and 86.5% female).
-100% of our faculty and staff are highly qualified and the majority of them fall within the range of having 1-5 years of teaching experience (35.1%).
+Our staff population is 14% African-American, 17% Anglo, 8% Asian, and 58% Hispanic (14% male and 86% female).
+The majority of them fall within the range of having 6-10 years of teaching experience (31%).

-The overall student mobility rate for the campus is approximately 9%, the average daily attendance rate for students is 97% and the daily attendance rate for staff is 97.5%.
+The overall student mobility rate for the campus is approximately 8%, the average daily attendance rate for students is 97% and the daily attendance rate for staff is 97%.
 Pyburn is centrally located in a neighborhood just east of Houston, so our student population has low mobility.
-This affords us the opportunity to track our students year after year while making the necessary academic adjustments and interventions needed throughout their primary school years for optimal success.
+This affords us the opportunity to track our students year after year, while making the necessary academic adjustments and interventions needed throughout their primary school years for optimal success.

-Additionally, we have recently seen the lowest staff turnover in many years which can be attributed to a highly supportive leadership team and overall high morale.
+Additionally, we continue to have a low staff turnover which can be attributed to a highly supportive leadership team and an overall high morale on campus.